wp-plugins/bits-on-the-run/readme.txt

 Yes, you can.
 Simply append a dash and the corresponding player key to video key in the quicktag.
 For example: [bitsontherun MdkflPz7-35rdi1pO].

+= Does this plugin work with caching solutions like WP-Supercache? =

+Yes, it does.
+However, you should disable the signing functionality of the plugin, since the caching might interfere with the signing timeout logic.
+Simply go to Settings > Media and set the BOTR signing timeout to 0.

 == Changelog ==

+= 0.6 =

+* Allowed for disabling of signing mechanism by setting timeout to 0.
+* Made timeout=0 the default.

 = 0.5 =